-Qinngua Valley (synonim – Paradise valley) is located in spectacular land – in the rugged mountains of Southern Greenland.
-Sometimes this land is compared to Alps, but, it seems, no other place is similar to these spectacular mountains.
+Qinngua Valley (synonym – Paradise valley) is located in spectacular land – in the rugged mountains of Southern Greenland.
+Sometimes this land is compared to the Alps, but, it seems, no other place is similar to these spectacular mountains.

 It is well possible to have an unforgettable, approximately 20 km long walk through Qinngua Valley to Kangikitsoq Fjord.
-The beautiful valley is flanked by rugged, snow capped mountains, rising up to 1.6 km high above the floor of valley.
+The beautiful valley is flanked by rugged, snow-capped mountains, rising up to 1.6 km high above the floor of the valley.
 Just a handful of tourists come here every year.

-Greenland is located in arctic climatic zone, but some southern valleys further away from the sea have somewhat less harsh, subarctic climate.
+Greenland is located in the arctic climatic zone, but some southern valleys further away from the sea have somewhat less harsh, subarctic climates.